apache/qpid/qpid/cpp/README-HA.txt

 The old cluster module was active-active: clients could connect to any broker in the cluster.
 The new ha module is active-passive.
 Exactly 1 broker acts as *primary* the other brokers act as *backup*.
 Only the primary accepts client connections.
 If a client attempts to connect to a *backup* broker, the connection will be aborted and the client will fail-over until it connects to the primary.
+This failover is transparent to the client.
 See ["Client Connections and Failover"][ha-failover].

 The new cluster module also supports a [virtual IP address][ha-virtual-ip].